Why we need to practice self-care as Parents

 “Sleep when your baby sleeps,” They say.
 Well, what happens when your baby doesn’t sleep?

-My first born didn’t sleep for the first few months.
-He had some wicked colic, and I spent many nights walking with him, rocking him, and sitting with him just crying.
+My firstborn didn’t sleep for the first few months.
+He had some wicked colic, and I spent many nights walking with him, rocking him, and sitting with crying alongside him.
 My husband and I were newlyweds.
 We were young and green.
 While I thought I knew something about babies, I really had no clue.

-I was also recovering from an accident still.
+I was also recovering from an accident.
 We were hours from my parents.
 My husband’s parents were in the midst of a divorce.
 None of our friends had kids.
 We were the first.
 Somehow, we made it.
-My oldest is sixteen now.
-It doesn’t seem like we screwed him up too badly.
+My oldest is almost 22 now.
+He turned out just fine.
 However, I remember being told so many times, “They are only little for so long.”

 That being said…